Clinical Description

 Most Common Features (>50%)

 Kidney disease.
-Structural kidney abnormalities and unspecified chronic kidney disease have been described in 257 individuals (Table 2).
-Cystic dysplastic kidneys and other structural kidney anomalies are reported in 130/148 (88%) individuals who were not ascertained through cohorts with kidney disease, making this feature the most commonly reported manifestation of the 17q12 recurrent deletion syndrome.
+Structural kidney abnormalities and unspecified chronic kidney disease have been described in 294 individuals.
+Cystic dysplastic kidneys and other structural kidney anomalies are reported in 167/193 (87%) individuals who were not ascertained through cohorts with kidney disease, making this feature the most commonly reported manifestation of 17q12 recurrent deletion syndrome.

-Cystic dysplasia is the most common kidney finding; other kidney and urinary tract abnormalities include poor cortico-medullary differentiation, collecting system abnormalities (duplicated collecting system, hydronephrosis, pyelectasis, vesicoureteral reflux, dilated ureter), single kidney (due to unilateral agenesis or involution of a cystic dysplastic kidney), and horseshoe kidney.
+Cystic dysplasia is the most common kidney finding; other structural kidney and urinary tract abnormalities include poor corticomedullary differentiation, collecting system abnormalities (duplicated collecting system, hydronephrosis, pyelectasis, vesicoureteral reflux, dilated ureter), single kidney (due to unilateral agenesis or involution of a cystic dysplastic kidney), and horseshoe kidney.
+Prenatal imaging most often shows kidney cysts or echogenic kidneys, but in many individuals (35%) findings may not develop until childhood or later [Verscaj et al 2024].

-Tubular wasting of magnesium resulting in hypomagnesemia is common and can be the initial and predominant manifestation of kidney disease in individuals with HNF1B haploinsufficiency, including those with the 17q12 recurrent deletion [Clissold et al 2015, Raaijmakers et al 2015, van der Made et al 2015].
-Hypomagnesemia is reported in 36/81 (44%) individuals with 17q12 recurrent deletion and can be severe [Ferrè et al 2013, Madariaga et al 2018, Dotto et al 2019, Li et al 2019, Okorn et al 2019, Berberich et al 2021].
-Some studies suggest that hypomagnesemia may be underdiagnosed among children with HNF1B-related disorders, including 17q12 recurrent deletion [Kołbuc et al 2020].
-Tubular magnesium wasting can be diagnosed through an elevated fractional excretion of magnesium (FEMg >2%) in individuals with normal kidney function.
+Renal tubular wasting of magnesium resulting in hypomagnesemia is common and can be the initial and predominant manifestation of kidney disease in individuals with HNF1B haploinsufficiency, including those with the 17q12 recurrent deletion [Clissold et al 2015, Raaijmakers et al 2015, van der Made et al 2015].
+Hypomagnesemia is reported in 46/107 (43%) individuals with 17q12 recurrent deletion and can be severe [Ferrè et al 2013, Madariaga et al 2018, Dotto et al 2019, Li et al 2019, Okorn et al 2019, Berberich et al 2021, Cleper et al 2021, Motyka et al 2021, Cheng et al 2022, Thewjitcharoen et al 2022, Xin & Zhang 2023, Hasegawa et al 2024, Lee et al 2024, Verscaj et al 2024].
+Some studies suggest that hypomagnesemia may be underdiagnosed among children with HNF1B-related disorders, including 17q12 recurrent deletion, and may be present in as many as 59% when using age-appropriate norms for children [Kołbuc et al 2024].
+In adults, renal tubular magnesium wasting can be diagnosed through an elevated fractional excretion of magnesium (FEMg >2%) in individuals with normal kidney function.

 Progression to ESKD in childhood appears to be uncommon among individuals with HNF1B haploinsufficiency, including those with the 17q12 recurrent deletion [Bockenhauer & Jaureguiberry 2016].
-In a large retrospective cohort study, progression to ESKD was less common among adults with 17q12 deletion at follow-up (51%) compared with those with HNF1B intragenic mutations (78%) [Dubois-Laforgue et al 2017b].
+In a large retrospective cohort study, progression to ESKD was less common among adults with 17q12 deletion at follow up (51%) compared to those with HNF1B intragenic pathogenic variants (78%) [Dubois-Laforgue et al 2017b].

 Some studies suggest that genes other than HNF1B in the 17q12 region could be responsible for neurodevelopmental and neuropsychiatric features, although evidence is mixed.
-One study found that individuals with the recurrent 17q12 deletion, but not an HNF1B intragenic pathogenic variant, exhibited neurodevelopmental disorders, psychopathology, and autistic traits [Clissold et al 2016]; however, other studies have found that both groups of HNF1B-related disorders are associated with an increased risk of intellectual disability [Dubois-Laforgue et al 2017a, Laliève et al 2020].
-While haploinsufficiency of HNF1B alone may not be sufficient to result in the cognitive and behavioral features associated with the 17q12 recurrent deletion, the role of HNF1B in neurologic impairment cannot be ruled out.
+One study found that individuals with the recurrent 17q12 deletion, not an HNF1B intragenic pathogenic variant, exhibited neurodevelopmental disorders, psychopathology, and autistic traits [Clissold et al 2016]; however, other studies have found that both groups of HNF1B-related disorders are associated with an increased risk of intellectual disability [Dubois-Laforgue et al 2017a, Laliève et al 2020].
+These findings were summarized in a recent review, where neurodevelopmental disorders seem to occur in about 25% of individuals with a recurrent 17q12 deletion, and in 6.8% of those with an HNF1B intragenic variant [Nittel et al 2023].
+While haploinsufficiency of HNF1B alone may not be sufficient to result in the cognitive and behavioral features associated with the 17q12 recurrent deletion, HNF1B appears to contribute in part to the risk for neurodevelopmental disorders conferred by 17q12 deletion.

 Common Features (25%-50%)